 - Information Systems Audit and Control Association’s: Implementing the NIST Cybersecurity Framework and Supplementary Toolkit

 - Rivial Security’s Vendor Cybersecurity Tool: This is a guide to using the NIST CSF to assess vendor security.

-Or, instead of using a hodgepodge of tools and spreadsheets to manage your NIST compliance, use our NIST cybersecurity audit checklist in tandem with ZenGRC, our all-in-one governance, risk, and compliance software-as-a-service.
+Instead of using an assortment of tools and spreadsheets to manage your NIST compliance, you can also use our NIST cybersecurity audit checklist in tandem with RiskOptics, our all-in-one governance, risk, and compliance software-as-a-service.

-ZenGRC tracks and manages your NIST controls and compliance for you—including showing how NIST compliance improves your compliance with other important regulations and requirements such as the Sarbanes-Oxley Act (SOX) and the Payment Card Industry Data Security Standard (PCI DSS).
+The ROAR platform tracks and manages your NIST controls and compliance for you — including showing how NIST compliance improves your compliance with other necessary regulations and requirements, such as the Sarbanes-Oxley Act (SOX) and the Payment Card Industry Data Security Standard (PCI DSS).

-In this day and age, data security and privacy ought to be high on every organization’s list, including yours.
-Passing a NIST audit assures your enterprise, customers, and clients that your systems, networks, and data—and their data, as well—are safe from intrusion.
+In this day and age, data security and privacy should be high on every organization’s list, including yours.
+Passing a NIST audit assures your enterprise, customers, and clients that your systems, networks, and data are safe from intrusion.

 NIST, FedRAMP, and FISMA: How Are They Related?

 NIST, FISMA, and FedRAMP (the Federal Risk and Authorization Management Program) are all crucial pieces of guidance for federal government contractors as you try to build effective cybersecurity programs.
 We will explore how all three work together to guide cybersecurity, but for now think of them as three digits on the same hand.
 NIST is the thumb needed to make the others useful.

 FISMA is the federal law that requires effective information protection and cybersecurity in U.S. government systems.

 - State agencies that deal with federal data